Persistent Cart, answered.

 Stop losing signed‑in carts across devices.

-Add Persistent Cart in one click — free to start, nothing for your shoppers to do.
+Add Persistent Cart in one click — free for 30 days, nothing for your shoppers to do.